 The next remark generalises \cite[Rem.~19]{DP11}.

-\begin{remark}[Algorithmic considerations] For the cases covered in Pro\-po\-sitions \ref{inverse} and \ref{inversebis}, given an element $m$ and a solution $z_0$ of $z^2+h\equiv0\pmod{m}$, we can obtain a representation $x^2+hy^2$ of an associate of $m$ via modified continuants and Brillhart's \cite{Bri72} optimisation.
-Divide $m$ by $z_0$ and stop when a remainder $r_{s-1}$ with degree at most $\deg(m)/2$ is encountered.
-This will be the $(s-1)$-th remainder, and $(uq_s,u^{-1}q_{s-1},\ldots,u^{(-1)^{s-2}}q_2)$ are the quotients so far obtained.
+\begin{remark}[Algorithmic considerations] For the cases covered in Pro\-po\-sitions \ref{inverse} and \ref{inversebis}, given an element $m$ and a solution $z_0$ of $z^2+h\equiv0\pmod{m}$, we can obtain a representation $x^2+hy^2$ of an associate of $m$ via generalized continuants and Brillhart's \cite{Bri72} optimisation.
+Indeed, divide $m$ by $z_0$ and stop when a remainder $r_{s-1}$ with degree at most $\deg(m)/2$ is encountered.
+This will be the $(s-1)$-th remainder, and $(uq_s,u^{-1}q_{s-1},\ldots,u^{(-1)^{s-2}}q_2)$ will be the quotients so far obtained.
 Then